ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
+* May 2026, Talk: I made an oral presentation entitled "Time-adaptive Frequency Stability Assessment Based on Interval Prediction" at the Conference of IEEE EPSIC 2026 held in Tianjin, China.
 * Jan.
 2026, Award: my review paper (first author) was awarded as the [**2024 MPCE Best Paper**](https://www.mpce.info/mpce/news/view/20260116111930001){:target="_blank"}.
 * Sep.
 2025, I became a Postdoctoral Fellow in collaboration with Prof. Siqi BU.
 * Aug.
 2025, Submission: a paper (corresponding author) was submitted to *Engineering Applications of Artificial Intelligence*.